thayton/thayton.github.io/_posts/2014-12-08-form-handling-with-mechanize-and-beautifulsoup.md

 you will encounter cases where you need to remove controls in order to get the form submission to work.
 You can remove controls by calling `br.form.controls.remove` and providing an instance of the control you wish to delete.

-Here's an example where we remove all of submit, image, or checkbox controls from the form:
+Here's an example where we remove all of the submit, image, or checkbox controls from the form:

 {% highlight python %}
 for control in br.form.controls[:]: